eheinen/stars-rating/README.md

   ```
   getStars(1, 4)
   ```
-  1 is the yellow stars
-  4 is the empty stars
+  1 is the yellow stars and 4 is the empty stars